unibe-icelab/dn160cf-led-ring/README.md

 # DN160CF LED Ring
 CAD files for a DN160CF vacuum flange LED ring.
+3D Printed with PLA, LED strip can be glued.
+Additionally, reflective tape on the inside part of the ring can improve the performance.

 ![render of led_ring](dn160cf_led_ring_render.png "LED Ring Render")